 While writing about seeing the gifts in people and events I remembered one of my favorite scenes in Love Actually (2003).
 With his wife shopping nearby, Harry (Alan Rickman) impulsively purchases an expensive necklace for his mistress — only to be tortured by the fear of discovery as Rufus (Rowan Atkinson) slowly wraps his gift.

 Watch the 2-minute video clip.

 Discussing this amusing scene, my wife pointed out that the two components of a present, a gift and a wrapping, suggest a metaphor for an event.
 The gift symbolizes the purpose of the event — the connections made, the learning that takes place, the consequent outcomes.
-The wrapping equates to the logistical necessities and sensory glitz that makes the event viable (people need to eat and drink, have somewhere to stay, and enjoy being entertained or impressed).
+Similarly, the wrapping equates to the event’s logistical necessities and sensory glitz (people need to eat and drink, have somewhere to stay, and enjoy entertainment).

 The answer to “what’s most important about a present, the gift or the wrapping?” is easy.
 A beautifully wrapped empty box is at best a joke, at worst an insult.
 A naked gift, shorn of all wrapping, is still a present.